copperwater/xNetHack/doc/xnh-changelog-10.0.md

   are already blinded, it will fall through to trying to strip an intrinsic; if no intrinsic gets removed, it will fall through to the general damage-dealing, confusing, and stunning effect.
+- Iron objects generate as metal (which is not harmful to elves) 6% of the time.

 ### Interface changes